 The turf house is located next to Lake Sænautavatn.
 The lake is filled with Arctic char and a fishing license can be bought to fish in the lake.

 You will find a camping area at Sænautasel.
 I would love to camp there one summer and get the feeling of old Iceland.
 I think this is one of the places in Iceland where one can get closest to the feeling of having stepped back in time.

 Don't miss visiting Sænautasel if you are driving the ring-road - and make the small detour to see this cute turf house.
 The turf house is by road 907, only ca 5 km from the old ring-road, yet so remote in the highlands of Iceland.

-Here you can see the location of Sænautasel on the map.
+Here you can see the location of Sænautasel on the map - it is located some 594 km away from Reykjavík.
 To visit this beautiful turf house you can rent a car in Reykjavík and drive there yourself.
 Or take one of the self-drive tours around the ring-road and include Sænautasel in your trip.

 Also check out: The deserted fjords of East-Iceland, The Ring-road and the East fjords - 11 Day Self Drive Tour, 4 day Winter Tour in East-Iceland, East-Iceland Horse Riding Adventure, East-Iceland Multi Adventure and all the wonderful tours of Travel East-Iceland.

 Close to Sænautasel turf house you will find Skessugarður - the Rampart of the two Giantesses, which has been called one of the most amazing natural formations in Iceland, although less visited than other places.